 Clear expectations and communication are key to ensuring that everyone is on the same page.

-Here are my five tips for how to make working from home and nanny care work together seamlessly.
+Here are five tips for how to make working from home and nanny care work together seamlessly.

 Tip #1: Discuss Expectations